RheMehta/RheMehta/README.md

 - 👋 Hi, I’m @RheMehta
 - 👀 I’m interested in data science, math, coding, and analytics
-- 🌱 I’m currently learning machine learning algorithyms and linear algebra
+- 🌱 I’m currently looking for work/ experience in Data Analytics or any related feild
 - 📫 How to reach me
   my BU email is rhemehta@bu.edu
   LinkedIn: www.linkedin.com/in/rheonamehta